flux-framework/flux-core/doc/man1/flux-jobs.rst

 CONFIGURATION
 =============

-The ``flux-jobs`` command supports registration of named output formats in configuration files.
+The :program:`flux jobs` command supports registration of named output formats in configuration files.
 The command loads configuration files from ``flux-jobs.EXT`` from the following paths in order of increasing precedence: